Premier AC Repair Company

 Many air conditioning units are part of a larger HVAC system and work in conjunction with your furnace during winter.

-This results in the common misconception that the outdoor AC unit is working to produce air conditioning while the heat is running, when in reality the air conditioner is working with the furnace to help heat the home.
+This results in the common misconception that the outdoor AC unit is working to produce air conditioning while the heat is

 Your AC Could Be Working With Your Heat